 Sometimes you may need to select any part or portion from any product image.
 Then change the color of it and do that with the help of the Pen Tool.
 It is also capable of creating multiple paths within any image.

 You can also create multiple clipping path segments within any particular path by using the Photoshop Pen Tool.
 You can also create custom shapes with the help of the shapes and paths that you created before.
 As a result, you can mark any particular area of the image using it.

 The shape tools can also create shapes over the image.
-But they will be particularly as the tool will be.
-Like, rectangular shape tool for a rectangular tool or an ellipse tool for an ellipse shape.
+But they will be mainly as the tool will be a rectangular shape tool for a rectangular tool or an ellipse tool for an ellipse shape.
 But the Pen Tool comes with the option of manipulating that shape as you want.

 Where is the Pen Tool in Photoshop?